 7) Over the door pull-up bar

-Weirdly enough, there’s not a single doorway in our current house where a pull-up bar like this fits, but we had one at our previous home and MOST doorways work just fine with it.
+A pull-up bar like this fits in just about any doorway.
 You don’t have to screw it in, so it’s even a good option if you rent and cannot install a heavy duty bar.

 8) Indian Clubs

-Want to know what I’m getting for Christmas?
-A beautiful set of wooden Indian clubs.
-I know because I picked them out!
+Two years ago I asked for (and got!) a beautiful set of wooden Indian clubs for Christmas.
 You can find them on Amazon, and even on etsy, but I strongly recommend buying from DV8 Fitness.
 They are super-responsive if you message them on Instagram.
-I can’t wait to get started using mine!
+I love mine!

 9) Workout Clothes